 About This Drug

-Trastuzumab is a special type of antibody used to treat cancer.
+Trastuzumab-xxxx is used to treat cancer.
 It is given in the vein (IV).

 Possible Side Effects